| Abstract: | Multi-User Chats, distributed over several nodes in the XMPP network, using a master/slave architecture |

 <body>Phaedrus, we're all having a truly rotten time.</body>

 Example 6.
-Message from Master to all Slaves
+Message from Primary to all Replicas

 <message